Hammerhead8/Filters/README.md

 The results can be easily verified by plotting the frequency response of the transfer function.

+This library came about after taking a university class on analog signal processing and not wanting to have to look up transfer function coefficients in tables.
+It started as a simple program to calculate the pole locations of Butterworth filters which expanded to calculating the transfer function.
+From there it has expanded to include Chebyshev and Inverse Chebyshev filters.

 # Features
 * Supports arbitrary filter order
 * Supports specifying passband gain